LegalLean

 Lawyers

 Identify exactly where a law is clear and where it's contested.
-Focus your arguments on the genuinely debatable points, not on relitigating what the computer can already prove.
+Focus arguments on the genuinely debatable points.

 Regulators

-Verify that your regulations are internally consistent before publishing them.
+Verify that regulations are internally consistent before publishing.
 Find contradictions, gaps, and ambiguities automatically.
-Know exactly which terms will require human interpretation.

 💻